Skip to content

 Costs and Benefits of Multi-Citizenship for Your Adopted Child

 Multi-citizenship can be both beneficial and difficult for families.
 Citizens who hold two passports can travel to their birth countries much more quickly and easily than mere visitors/tourists may be able to.
-If a family or an adopted adult is considering traveling abroad to the adopted person’s country of origin, this can save time.
+If a family or an adopted adult is considering traveling abroad to the adoptee’s country of origin, this can save time.
 Moreover, an adult holding citizenship in that country “in many cases, avoids the need for a work permit, entails full protection against expulsion, enables access to public employment, decreases administrative difficulties” and is allowed to travel within the region without a visa.22

-Additionally, cultural awareness and citizenship can give an adopted person a way of belonging to more than one culture.
+Additionally, cultural awareness and citizenship can give an adoptee a way of belonging to more than one culture.
 Multi-citizenship can act “as a kind of official legitimization of their multicultural identity.”23 In particular, children who have been adopted “can be integrated more easily if the respective state accepts or even welcomes dual citizenship” in order to encourage bilingualism, and having a transnational background.24

 Multi-citizenship laws reflect the way in which the world is changing.
 Multi-citizenship turns away from bilateral polarization (“you’re either for us or against us”) and toward synthesis and unity.25 Although the chart above shows many countries disavowing it, more than half the world’s nations now tolerate some form or element of dual/multi-citizenship.26 There is also a spectrum of allowance globally.
 Some countries, even while embracing multi-citizenship, may not allow “their emigrants full dual citizenship… [and] [i]nstead they offer a sort of ‘light citizenship’”27 that may withhold rights such as voting or running for political office.